acumartini/dectet-public/README.md

 ## Desktop Operation

-The Dectet ships as a desktop unit powered by the provided DC wall adapter power supply (TODO: V and A rating).
+The dectet ships as a desktop unit powered by the provided DC wall adapter power supply (TODO: V and A rating).

 TODO: pic